-IMV’s clinical-stage cancer programs are evaluating the use of our lead candidate, DPX-Survivac andoral intermittent low dose of cyclophosphamide (an immunomodulator agent) with and without Pembrolizumab, Merck’s checkpoint inhibitor.
+IMV’s clinical-stage cancer programs are evaluating the use of our lead candidate, Maveropepimut-S and oral intermittent low dose of cyclophosphamide (an immunomodulatory agent) with and without Pembrolizumab, Merck’s checkpoint inhibitor.

 We’re proud to address hard-to-treat cancers and areas of unmet medical needs through our clinical trials, bringing new hope to patients.

-Two investigator-sponsored phase 2 clinical trials are treating cancer patients in combination with the checkpoint inhibitor Keytruda® (pembrolizumab) from Merck.
+Phase 2 clinical trial to evaluate Maveropepimut-S in combination with the checkpoint inhibitor Keytruda® (pembrolizumab) from Merck.
 These are patients with recurrent, platinum-resistant and sensitive , and patients with measurable or recurrent diffuse large B cell lymphoma (DLBCL).

 A phase 2 basket trial is underway in combination with Merck’s Keytruda® (pembrolizumab).
 The patients have select advanced or recurrent solid tumors in bladder, liver (hepatocellular carcinoma), ovarian, or non-small-cell lung (NSCLC) cancers, as well as tumors positive for the microsatellite instability-high (MSI-H) biomarker.